-PeaceHealth is seeking a Lab Assistant - I/P Phlebotomy for a 0.9 full time equivalent Non-Exempt position.
-This position will be working Night shift with shift durations of 8 Hours .
+PeaceHealth is seeking a Lab Assistant - I/P Phlebotomy for a per diem, Variable shift position.

 Works collaboratively with all healthcare team members toward the best outcomes for the patient and the organization.
 May perform phlebotomy services, specimen collection/handling, utilize knowledge of department procedures and computerized Lab Information Systems (LIS), and support patients with information and direction utilizing laboratory services.
 Assists lab staff with delivering patient care, distributing lab results and reports, and operation of laboratory equipment.

 Prepares, delivers, and picks up items in accordance with health and safety regulations and laboratory policies to insure specimen integrity, quality patient care, and caregiver safety.

 Collects and labels specimens for requested testing, processes specimen according to established guidelines and completes documentation for the specimen.

 Performs data entry of patient demographics and tests ordered.
 Performs all paperwork, technical, and nontechnical procedures required to process and submit specimens.

 Receives and makes telephone calls and uses computer terminal and reference guides to provide information and answer questions from clients and patients, regarding specimen requirements, test results and other client requests.

 Performs waived testing as assigned.
 Recognizes abnormal results and follows up as defined in standard operating procedures.

 Performs other duties as assigned.

 Phlebotomy training or experience preferred.